 Computer\HKEY_CURRENT_USER\Software\Microsoft\ColorFiltering

 On the right side, you will find two keys – Active and FilterType.
-If you’ve never applied any other filter other than Grayscale before, you may not see the FilterType key.
+If you’ve never applied any filter other than Grayscale before, you may not see the FilterType key.

 How To Apply Color Filter To Your Windows 10 Screen